lessthanoptimal/Java-Matrix-Benchmark-Pages/_manual/Approach.md

 It should also be mentioned that the developer of this benchmark is also the developer of Efficient Java Matrix Library (EJML).

-# Acknowledgements

-Thanks to the comments and feedback from several people the quality of this benchmark been improved.

-In no particular order:

-* Anders Peterson
-* Luc Maisonobe
-* Holger Arndt
-* Mikio Braun
-* Frode Carlsen
-* Piotr Wendykier